Throughout history, there have been many famous leaders who have left their mark on the world.

 One significant reform was moving away from elections held by a vote among citizens because they were not representative enough.
-Instead, those who wanted power could run for office if they met specific qualifications, but only other politicians voted on whether or not you were allowed to have authority over them; this kept everyone more equal than before compared with the class system that existed under centuries past where rulers inherited titles.
+Instead, those who wanted power could run for office if they met specific qualifications.

 - He also made the Senate more powerful and expanded voting rights to most free citizens who were male before they could only vote if they had certain social status or property ownership qualifications.

-- He instituted many laws still used today, like the Julian calendar, which is generally considered one of his most important achievements because it was a very accurate system for measuring time even though it’s been modified since then in some ways.
+- He instituted many laws still used today, like the Julian calendar, which is generally considered one of his most important achievements.

 He was Julius’s adopted son and co-ruler.
 This ruler took over after his father died but, unlike him, did not have absolute power because there were other men in the Senate whom he had to convince to give up certain powers before they would do so.

-Since most Romans weren’t used to having a single powerful individual running their government like Alexander the Great or Julius Caesar once did, this sort of arrangement worked well enough for most people that Augustus Caesar became known as one of Rome’s most influential leaders even though he wasn’t able to control everything quite like others in his position could on occasion.
+Since most Romans weren’t used to having a single powerful individual running their government like Alexander the Great or Julius Caesar once did.

-- He made many reforms through military force as well, just like his father, and most famous for this was the Pax Romana, which is a period of almost 200 years when most areas that were part of Rome’s empire were at peace.
+- He made many reforms through military force, just like his father, and most famous for this was the Pax Romana, which is almost 200 years when most areas that were part of Rome’s empire were at peace.

 Pope Sylvester I

-His most important contribution during his time on Earth has been overseeing a religious council where they decided certain aspects about Christian religion; most importantly, it established that Jesus Christ wasn’t just an ordinary human, but actually, God himself came down from Heaven to live among us because he believed such claims would make Christianity more credible.
+Most importantly, it established that Jesus Christ wasn’t just an ordinary human.
+Still, God himself came down from Heaven to live among us because he believed such claims would make Christianity more credible.

-- Many people still consider him one of their favorite popes to this day, even though most of his other accomplishments weren’t quite as important to world history.
+- Many people still consider him one of their favorite popes to this day, even though most of his other accomplishments weren’t quite as crucial to world history.

-He was a spiritual and political figure in India during the 20th century who helped put an end to British rule over their nation by leading nonviolent protests against them, which were so effective that many people consider him a hero because he inspired others across the globe, most notably Martin Luther King Jr., with these methods for protesting what you don’t like about your government or society without resorting to violence.
+He was a spiritual and political leader in India during the 20th century who helped end British rule over their nation by leading nonviolent protests against them.

-Even though not everyone agreed with everything he said, they generally admired how committed he was to always follow through on certain ideals no matter what it took – especially when taking into account that he was even willing to fast for long periods when it seemed like all the other methods he tried weren’t compelling enough.
+Even though not everyone agreed with everything he said, they generally admired how committed he was to always follow through on certain ideals no matter what it took.

-Even though some felt this approach made things worse because it put too much responsibility onto each individual without addressing any more significant issues or putting pressure on public officials, most agree with what Martin Luther King Jr. said at one point: “If you didn’t see the light at the end of his tunnel, then you just weren’t looking hard enough.”
+Even though some felt this approach made things worse because it put too much responsibility onto each individual without addressing any more significant issues or putting pressure on public officials.

-Nelson Mandela, one of the prodigious civil rights leaders of the 20th century, does not need an introduction.
+Nelson Mandela, another highly famous civil rights leader of the 20th century, does not need an introduction.
 Born in 1918, Mandela served as the first Black elected President of South Africa from 1994 to 1999.

-- He fought against racial discrimination throughout his life and led the Anti-Apartheid movement against South African’s racist government.
+- He fought against racial discrimination throughout his life and led the Anti-Apartheid movement against South Africa’s racist government.

 - Mandela was awarded Nobel Prize in 1993 for his struggles to end the apartheid.